 The book’s first stop is vegetables and what a way to kick off.
 There’s a psychedelic root vegetable slaw with labneh, not to mention a roasted cauliflower and hazelnut salad, which, the intro reveals, was inspired by Australian chef Karen Martini.
-Jerusalem is broken up into your stock standard chapters – pulses, soups, meat, etc – with one anomaly: stuffed – a section devoted to the much-loved technique of hollowing carrot, eggplant, and even quince, and filling with ingredients of contrasting colour, texture and taste.
+Jerusalem is broken up into your stock-standard chapters – pulses, soups, meat, etc, but with one anomaly: stuffed – a section devoted to the much-loved technique of hollowing carrot, eggplant and even quince, and filling with ingredients of contrasting colour, texture and taste.
 For dessert, there’s the stand-out mutabbaq – a popular Palestinian pie that follows the theme of using soft white cheese in sweets.

 Most surprising dish

 Roasted potatoes with caramel and prunes.

 "A hummusia is a simple eatery specialising almost only in hummus, normally open for breakfast until late afternoon.
 The hummusia fetish is so powerful that even the best of friends may easily turn on each other if they suddenly find themselves on opposite hummus camps."